cncounter/translation/tiemao_2019/15_HotSpot_Runtime_Overview/README.md

 The main thread states from the VM perspective are as follows:

-- _thread_new: a new thread in the process of being initialized
+- `_thread_new`: a new thread in the process of being initialized
-- _thread_in_Java: a thread that is executing Java code
+- `_thread_in_Java`: a thread that is executing Java code
-- _thread_in_vm: a thread that is executing inside the VM
+- `_thread_in_vm`: a thread that is executing inside the VM
-- _thread_blocked: the thread is blocked for some reason (acquiring a lock, waiting for a condition, sleeping, performing a blocking I/O operation and so forth)
+- `_thread_blocked`: the thread is blocked for some reason (acquiring a lock, waiting for a condition, sleeping, performing a blocking I/O operation and so forth)

 For debugging purposes additional state information is also maintained for reporting by tools, in thread dumps, stack traces etc. This is maintained in theOSThreadand some of it has fallen into dis-use, but states reported in thread dumps etc include: